NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 After all desired data fields have been added to the GRIB2 message, a call to routine gribend() is needed to add the final section 8 to the message and to update the length of the message.
-A call to GRIBEND() is required for each GRIB2 message.

 # GRIB2 Decoding Routines

 Subroutine gb_info() can be used to find out how many Local Use sections and data fields are contained in a given GRIB2 message.
-In addition, this routine also returns the number of octets of the largest Local Use section in the message.
-This value can be used to ensure that the output array of subroutine GETLOCAL() (described below) is dimensioned large enough.
+This routine also returns the number of octets of the largest Local Use section in the message.
+This value can be used to ensure that the output array of subroutine getlocal() is dimensioned large enough.

 Subroutine getlocal() will return the requested occurrence of Section 2 from a given GRIB2 message.

-GF_GETFLD can be used to get all information pertaining to the nth data field in the message.
-The subroutine returns all the unpacked values for each Section and Template in a Fortran 90 derived type gribfield, which is defined in module GRIB_MOD.
-An option exists that lets the user decide if the subroutine should unpack the Bit-map (if applicable) and the data values or just return the field description information.
+gf_getfld() can be used to get all information pertaining to the any data field in the message.
+The subroutine returns all the unpacked values for each Section and Template in a Fortran 90 derived type grib_mod::gribfield, defined in gribmod.F90.
+The subroutine may also unpack the Bit-map and the data values.

 Note that derived type gribfield contains pointers to dynamically allocated memory; callers must free this memory by calling subroutine